csc-training/summerschool/intro-to-hpc/docs/04-working-in-supercomputers.md

   development environments and applications
 - _Environment modules_ provide a convenient way to dynamically change the user's environment
-- In this way, different compiler suites and application versions can be used more easily
+- With modules different compiler suites and application versions can be used smoothly
-    * Changing compiler module loads automatically also correct versions of libraries
+  - Changing compiler module loads automatically also correct versions of libraries
-    * Loading a module for application sets up the correct environment with single command
+  - Loading a module for application sets up the correct environment with a single command

 # Common module commands